jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

                    MM/DD[/YY][-HH:MM[:SS]]
                    YYYY-MM-DD[THH:MM[:SS]]

+Examples:
+: 0408  # April 8th
+: 09:15 # 9:15am (24-hour time is assumed)
+: 09:15pm # 9:15pm
+: `-S $(date -d '21 days ago' +%D-%R) -E $(date -d '17 day ago' +%D-%R)` # the date command can interpret many human-readable expressions, then express them using the format mentioned afterwards.
+Cool, eh!!!
+: 04/15  # the bash shell will probably have problems with the forward slash unless you surround the string with double quotes

 ## **Job State Values**
-Using the `-s <state>` option, you can prune your search by looking for only jobs which match the state you need, such as F for failed.
-(All of these work: f, failed, F, FAILED)
+Using the `-s <states>` option, you can prune your search by looking for only jobs which match the state you need, such as F for failed.
+(All of these work: f, failed, F, FAILED).
+You can specify more than one state if you separate them with commas.
+Note that you use a different flag for state with the `squeue` command, `-t <states>`.

+Job states have short names consisting of one or two letters, and a full name.
+You can use either form when working with SLURM commands.
+They are shown here capitalized for emphasis but can be specified as lower-case.

 !!!
 Warning
     Different steps of a job can have different end states.
-For example the "extern" step is often COMPLETED when the "batch" and overall steps are FAILED
+For example the "extern" step is often COMPLETED when the "batch" and overall steps are FAILED.
+The `-X` flag to `sacct` will show you only the overall job state, such as FAILED, which is useful for most cases.
+However, _sometimes you need to check the state of all of a jobs steps_ in order to see that a "batch" step ran OUT_OF_MEMORY.

-See [this section](https://slurm.schedmd.com/archive/slurm-22.05.9/sacct.html#lbAG) of the manual page, which has also been saved to a text file you can copy for your own reference `/jhpce/shared/jhpce/slurm/docs/job-states.txt`

 Primary job states of interest:

-- CA CANCELLED
-- CD COMPLETED
-- F FAILED
-- OOM OUT_OF_MEMORY
-- PD PENDING
-- R RUNNING
-- TO TIMEOUT
+--8<-- "slurm/includes/common-job-states.md"

+???
+Note "Click for a complete list of job states"
+    --8<-- "slurm/images/job-states.md"

+That complete list comes from [this section](https://slurm.schedmd.com/archive/slurm-22.05.9/sacct.html#lbAG) of the `sacct` manual page, which has also been saved to a text file you can copy for your own reference: `/jhpce/shared/jhpce/slurm/docs/job-states.txt`

 ## Available fields